VaishnaviManchala11/GPU-Project/README.md

 # Execution
 A demo video (demo.mp4) has been provided to test the code.
 An output video (output.mp4) with the objects detected has also been provided.

+# TILED MATRIX MULTIPLICATION
+Tiled matrix multiplication is implemented using Numba CUDA (numba tiled_mm.py) and C++ CUDA (c++ tiled_mm.cu).
+The Numba version is executed on RCHAU.
+For C++ CUDA version, the results are from the assignement (run on ASA-X) since RCHAU is currently inaccessible.
+But both the versions are executed on A100.

+# Requirements for running Numba CUDA version on RCHAU
+pip install numba

+# Requirements for running C++ CUDA version on ASA-X
+The makefile with the name "Makefile" and the bash script named ""